antosubash/abp-community-content/posts/Module-Development-With-App-Template/create-a-module-and-convert-it-to-microservice.md

 In this post we will see how to create a modular abp application and convert it to microservice.
 We will add a new module to tiered abp app and then use the separate database to store the modules data and then convert the module to a microservice.

+In this sample we will create Tiered app which is called `MainApp`.
+Then we will add a module called `ProjectService`.

 ## Creating the abp application and run migrations

 ```bash